 A second kitchen, known as a scullery, is usually adjacent to the main kitchen behind a wall.

-"While the clean main kitchen would be used for entertaining and gathering, the scullery is where a homeowner might prep the meal and keep the mess,"
+"While the clean main kitchen would be used for entertaining and gathering, the scullery is where a homeowner might prep the meal and keep the mess,"says Susan Serra, a certified kitchen designer in New York.

 The dueling-kitchen concept is just the start of a host of changes taking place in the home kitchen.